NiklasBeierl/writeups/defcon23qual/archive-bunker/writeup.md

 But truth be told, we do control one of the header fields: The member name!
 After a lot of head scratching our refined exploit plan looks like this:

-1. Create a large `notflogs.tar` with the flag inside using our InYection
+1. Create a large `manyflgs.tar` with the flag inside using our InYection
 2. Write a smaller `small.zip` into the tar, so we have a zip directory header
 3. Write an even smaller `tiny.zip` into the tar, with a member name that:
    - Contains a valid member header with a large `extra-field-lengt` to make go zip reader jump down and read the